 As with the entire NPS network, there are fees associated with visiting Arches National Park.
 If you are only exploring the park for a single week and not planning to visit any other national parks in the next year, you can purchase a 7-day access pass for $30USD at the entrance, which covers all people within your car.

-However, if you are planning on visiting more than 3 US national parks in the next 12 months, it’s actually cheaper to just purchase an annual parks pass for $80USD, accepted at all 62 national parks and thousands of other national monuments and forests around the country.
-These can typically be purchased at the ranger station upon entry or from the visitor centre (located just inside the park entrance), but note that the visitor centre is presently CLOSED for COVID.
+If you plan on visiting more than 3 US national sites in the next 12 months, it’s actually cheaper to get an annual parks pass for $80USD, accepted at all 63 national parks and thousands of other national monuments and forests around the country.

 COVID-safe in Arches National Park